-The Munroe Falls pumping station pumps an average of 340,000 gallons of water a night into two water tanks: a 1.5 million gallon reservoir located behind Sprenger Retirement Center and a 200,000 gallon tower on Gaylord Drive.
-Although we don’t treat the water, our city tests for coliform bacteria, chlorine levels, and lead and copper, asbestos and disinfection byproducts.
-Please refer to our yearly consumer confidence reports for more information and test results.
+The Munroe Falls pumping station pumped an average of 291,000 gallons of water per night in 2022 into two water tanks: a 1.5 million-gallon reservoir located behind Sprenger Retirement Center and a 200,000-gallon tower on Gaylord Drive.
+Although we don’t treat the water, our city tests for coliform bacteria, chlorine levels, lead and copper, asbestos, and disinfection byproducts.
+Please refer to our yearly drinking water consumer confidence reports for more information and test results.

 The protection of our drinking water source is the responsibility of all residents.
-Please dispose of chemicals, household cleaners and pesticides in the proper manner.
+Please dispose of chemicals, household cleaners, and pesticides properly.
 When in Doubt; Don’t just throw it out!
 If you have questions or need information about how to dispose of chemicals please refer to your trash hauler, Summit County Household Hazardous Waste Facility or Summit County Reworks.

 Contact the Director of Public Service, Jim Bowery at 330-688-7491 with questions or if you would like a copy of this report sent directly to you.